DDSameera/rmis-backend/TECHNICAL_EXPECTATION.md

 #Debugging,Loggins
 ___
 There are 02 Types of Loggers
-  1. Critical Log
+  1. **Critical Log** - Too Many Login Attempts save in here.
-  2. Exception Log
+  2. **Exception Log** -  System Exceptions saved in this log.It helps to debug System issues
-  3. User Activity Log
+  3. **User Activity Log** - All REST API requests saved in here

 # USED TOOLS
 - WAMP Stack